-In our Countryside Arena at the Cheshire Game and Country Fair, we focus on traditional countryside pursuits
+In our Countryside Arena at the Cheshire Game and Country Fair, we focus on mainly traditional countryside pursuits as well as a few exciting extras.

 Watch these gentle and magnificent giants in action as they move to the music in this stunning display of horsemanship.
 Meet some of the horses and understand some of the power behind their movement, expertly reined in to dance.